nbiish/tts-cli/CURRENT_IMPLEMENTATION_STATUS.md

 We have a **fully functional, production-ready TTS tool** with isolated environments and **6 excellent TTS models** that provide voice cloning and high-quality speech generation.
 The isolated environment system prevents all dependency conflicts, our testing-first approach eliminates misleading VRAM speculation, and we've eliminated fallback behavior for accurate status reporting.

 ### **Development Path**
-Focus on **enhancing the working models** and **implementing real functionality** for the placeholder models (ThinkSound, VibeVoice).
+Focus on **enhancing the working models** and **implementing real functionality** for the placeholder models (VibeVoice).
 All models have complete implementation code - they just need the right dependencies and API integration.

 ### **Success Criteria**
 **ACHIEVED** - We have a working TTS tool with isolated environments that meets all core requirements.
 Additional models and features would be enhancements, not requirements.